info

 Why we built a Webhook source for Materialize

-These may look like a toy next to their sibling Kafka and Postgres Sources, but they scale to millions of events per day and are vitally important to making Materialize a fully connected operational data warehouse.
+These may look like a toy next to their sibling Kafka and Postgres Sources, but they scale to millions of events per day and are vitally important to making Materialize a fully connected operational data store.
 Here’s why:

 With webhooks + Materialize, you can build fully event-driven operational workflows that start with an action somewhere outside Materialize, push an event payload in, enrich and process the data through any amount of business logic in SQL, and push updates out to connected systems on the other side.